-- 1. Within the first week following plenary session, the Resolutions Chair, working with the Executive Director, prepares and formats the final approved resolutions packet for distribution to the field.
+1. Within the first week following plenary session, the Resolutions Chair, working with the Executive Director, prepares and formats the final approved resolutions packet for distribution to the field.
 The packet is divided into four sections presented in the following order: adopted resolutions, referred resolutions, failed resolutions, and moot resolutions.
 All resolutions and amendments are renumbered to reflect this order in the final packet.
 Where appropriate, approved amendments are merged with resolutions so that amended resolutions are presented in their perfected forms.
 The outcomes of the votes on each resolution is recorded after each resolution, and for each amendment that is referred, failed or rendered moot.
 Referral instructions are included where appropriate.
 When a resolution is adopted after being significantly amended, the Resolutions Chair will inquire with the contact to determine if he/she wishes to remain the contact on the resolution.
-If he/she declines to remain the contact, the mover of the amendment will become the contact for the perfected resolution.
-The office staff incorporates the list of all plenary session delegates at the end of the packet. - 2.
-The final draft of the document is distributed to members of the Resolutions Committee, who confirm that the resolutions have been correctly labeled (as carried, failed, etc.) and renumbered, the amendments have been incorporated correctly, and referred motions include the proper directions to the Executive Committee.
-Upon review of the final draft of the adopted resolutions packet by the President they are published by the office staff on the plenary session web page,.
+If he/she declines to remain the contact, the contact of the amendment will become the contact for the perfected resolution.
+The office staff incorporates the list of all plenary session delegates at the end of the packet.

+- 2. The final draft of the document is distributed to members of the Resolutions Committee, who confirm that the resolutions have been correctly labeled (as carried, failed, etc.) and renumbered, the amendments have been incorporated correctly, and referred motions include the proper directions to the Executive Committee.
+Upon review of the final draft of the adopted resolutions packet by the President they are published by the office staff on the plenary session web page.
 The Executive Director also ensures that the final packet is distributed to the field and the Executive Committee by email. - 3.
-The Resolutions Committee meets to identify resolutions that require action by the President or Executive Committee, prioritizes them in order of urgency, and prepares a list for the President.
-The Resolutions Chair forwards this list to the President. - 4.
 The President and Executive Director meet to develop a list of draft resolution assignments to Senate committees, task forces or appropriate individuals.
-At the first Executive Committee meeting following the plenary session, the Resolutions Chair submit an agenda item for first reading and action of the draft resolution assignments and the resolutions referred by the body at plenary session.
+At the first Executive Committee meeting following the plenary session, the Resolutions Chair submits an agenda item for first reading and action of the draft resolution assignments and the resolutions referred by the body at plenary session.
 The Resolutions Committee will provide the Executive Committee with recommendations on how to dispose of the referred resolutions.
 The Executive Committee will approve the resolution assignments and act on the recommended dispositions of the referred resolutions and make assignments as appropriate to complete the tasks included in the referral instructions.
-Prior to the next plenary session, the Resolutions Chair will monitor the work on the referred resolutions and ensure that any revised resolutions are submitted to the Executive Committee in time for review and recommendation to Area meetings per the timeline assigned in the referral.

-- 5. After assignment of a referred resolution to a committee or members of the Executive Committee, the contact of the resolution will be contacted to see if he/she is interested in helping to rewrite or clarify the resolution.
-If the original author declines, then the standing committee or Executive Committee members may proceed to carry out the directions in the referral. - 6.
+Prior to the next plenary session, the Resolutions Chair will monitor the work on the referred resolutions and ensure that any revised resolutions are submitted to the Executive Committee in time for review and recommendation to Area meetings per the timeline assigned in the referral. - 4.
+After assignment of a referred resolution to a committee or members of the Executive Committee, the contact of the resolution will be contacted to see if he/she is interested in helping to rewrite or clarify the resolution.
+If the original contact declines, then the standing committee or Executive Committee members may proceed to carry out the directions in the referral. - 5.
 When submitting a referred resolution back to the delegates per the timeline in the referral, the original contact may continue his/her status as contact of the improved resolution.
 If the contact declines, the member of the Executive Committee assigned the task of carrying out the referral instructions will be listed as the contact.
 A note listed below the resubmitted resolution will explain the reason for the referral, the date and number of the original resolution, and actions directed to the Executive Committee in the referral.
 See the example below: